veredcc/Neat_RNA-Seq/README.md

 # Neat_RNA-Seq
-RNA-Seq analysis with R using DESeq2 and additional packages, plus results visualization with RShiny.
+RNA-Seq analysis with R using DESeq2 and additional packages.

 The code is still under active development.